 Here’s an easy and delicious way to prepare the Sous Vide Egg Bites Recipe in the Instant Pot.
 A creamy and delicate egg all in two bites…or one if you want to gobble it up.
-This post may contain affiliate links, please read my full disclosure here.

 Hello World!
 I feel like I’ve been flooding my most recent blog post with a ton of Instant Pot recipes.
 Let me apologize and start by saying that I won’t be posting only Instant Pot recipes.
 But Gosh darn it, that Instant Pot is amazing.

 I’m used to making soups, stews, and one pot meals in it but I was intrigued when I discovered that I could make eggs in the Instant Pot.
 No, not boiled eggs (which I hear is a great way to make a ton of boiled eggs) but creamy delicious egg bites.

 Are these similiar to sous vide egg bites?